Lord Peter Wimsey: Great War and aftermath

 To his uncle's disappointment, Wimsey fell deeply in love with a young woman named Barbara and became engaged to her.
 When the First World War broke out, he hastened to join the British Army, releasing Barbara from her engagement in case he was killed or mutilated.
 The girl later married another, less principled officer.

-Wimsey served on the Western Front from 1914 to 1918, reaching the rank of Major in the Rifle Brigade.
-He was appointed an Intelligence Officer, and on one occasion he infiltrated the staff room of a German officer.
+Wimsey served on the Western Front from 1914 to 1918, reaching the rank of major in the Rifle Brigade.
+He was appointed an intelligence officer, and on one occasion he infiltrated the staff room of a German officer.
 Though not explicitly stated, that feat implies that Wimsey spoke a fluent and unaccented German.
 As noted in Have His Carcase, he communicated at that time with British Intelligence using the Playfair cipher and became proficient in its use.

 For reasons never clarified, after the end of his spy mission, Wimsey in the later part of the war moved from Intelligence and resumed the role of a regular line officer.
 He was a conscientious and effective commanding officer, popular with the men under his command—an affection still retained by Wimsey's former soldiers many years after the war, as is evident from a short passage in Clouds of Witness and an extensive reminiscence in Gaudy Night.

-In particular, while in the army he met Sergeant Mervyn Bunter, who had previously been in service.
+In particular, while in the army he met Sergeant Mervyn Bunter, who had previously been in domestic service.
 In 1918, Wimsey was wounded by artillery fire near Caudry in France.
-He suffered a breakdown due to shell shock (which we now call post-traumatic stress disorder but which was then often thought, by those without first-hand experience of it, to be a species of malingering) and was eventually sent home.
+He suffered a breakdown due to shell shock (which we now call post-traumatic stress disorder but which was then often thought, by those without first-hand experience of it, to be a species of malingering, or even cowardice) and was eventually sent home.
 While sharing this experience, which the Dowager Duchess referred to as "a jam", Wimsey and Bunter arranged that if they were both to survive the war, Bunter would become Wimsey's valet.
 Throughout the books, Bunter takes care to address Wimsey as "My Lord".
 Nevertheless, he is a friend as well as a servant, and Wimsey again and again expresses amazement at Bunter's high efficiency and competence in virtually every sphere of life.